 “Whatever you do, don’t take the train to Serbia!” my tour guide exclaimed.
-“The best way to get from Zagreb to Belgrade is by bus.”
+“The best way to visit Serbia from Zagreb is to take the bus.”
 Unfortunately, I’d already purchased my train ticket.
 On the morning of my departure, fearing the worst, I climbed aboard a decrepit, graffiti covered train to find a surprisingly clean coach with comfortable seats.
 I stowed my luggage and settled in for a relaxing, seven-hour ride through the unbroken, green countryside.

 With Europe experiencing the worst heat wave on record this summer, I had confirmed that the train was air conditioned before purchasing my ticket.
 Soon however, the interior of the train started to get uncomfortably warm.
 By the second hour, passengers began to politely ask the conductor to turn on the air.
 Word trickled through the coach that the Croatian conductor did not have the authority to turn on the air in this Serbian train.
 We would have to wait until a Serbian conductor took over.

 Manga Hostel had advised me not to bother getting local currency at the train station, as there is an ATM right next door to the hostel.
 They also advised that the hostel was easy walking distance from the station.
 With waning energy, I tossed my 22-pound, equipment stuffed backpack over my shoulder and headed up the main street with my rolling suitcase.
 Three blocks later I turned left at the bombed out craters of two ex-government buildings and groaned at the hill before me.
-I trudged uphill, kicking myself for not having gotten local currency each time a tram or a taxi passed me.
-Spent and out of breath, I finally, arrived at the address shown on my reservation, but where the hostel was supposed to be I found only a high metal gate pulled across a dark archway.
+I trudged uphill, kicking myself each time a tram or a taxi passed me for not having gotten local currency.
+Spent and out of breath, I finally, arrived at the address shown on my reservation but found only a high metal gate pulled across a dark archway.
 I wedged myself and my luggage through a small opening in the gate and followed the oil-stained asphalt to an inner court parking lot.
 At the far end of the lot, a tiny sign marked the Manga Hostel.
 I wondered what I had gotten myself into.

 Manga may have had zero curb appeal, but it turned out to be a fantastic hostel.
 My private room was modern and spotless, with icy cold air conditioning.
 The amazing Igor, who made me feel right at home from the moment I set foot on the property, provided one of the best orientations for a city that I’ve ever had, including the location of vegetarian restaurants and health food stores.
 Every evening, guests congregated in the common area in the basement and talked long into the night, sharing tips on places to visit and solving the world’s problems.